 Instructions

-- Add the silken tofu, plant-based milk, oat flour, arrowroot powder and spices to a small blender (or use a stick blender and a high mixing bowl).
+- Blend: Add the silken tofu, plant-based milk, oat flour, arrowroot powder, paprika, turmeric, garlic powder, black salt, and vegetable broth powder (if using) to a small blender (or to a high-rise container if using an immersion blender).
 Blend until smooth.

-- Serve it with sauteed vegetables and hummus if desired.
+- Serve it with hummus, sauteed spinach, cherry tomatoes, and hemp seeds if desired.

 Notes